Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: Admins have now access to JSON download links in many places
 * FEATURE: Users equipped with related permissions can toggle "Show SQL" in the GUI

+### Import and Sync
+* FIX: Sync is very powerful and allows for actions not available in the GUI.
+It however allowed to store invalid single Service Objects with no Host.
+This is now illegal, as it never makes any sense

 1.4.1
 -----
 ### Fixed issues